Ritesh512/Face-Mask-Detection-Using-Deep-Learning/README.md

 ```
 ## Read The Published Paper
 ```
-Abstract.
-Detecting the faces with mask in efficient way is becoming incredibly valuable, as it can be used in COVID-19 situation as well as it can play a major role to follow and identify criminals or terrorists.
+#Abstract: Detecting the faces with mask in efficient way is becoming incredibly valuable, as it can be used in COVID-19
+situation as well as it can play a major role to follow and identify criminals or terrorists.
 Because of the high occlusions that result in the loss of face information, masked face identification is a far more difficult process.
 The proposed scheme employed a way to states that a person had worn a mass or not.
 A simple convolutional neural network (CNN) model is